dipperr/Scraping_G1/README.md

-# Scraping_G1
+# Scraping do site G1
-Um script para web scraping do site g1.globocom
+Um script para coletar as noticias da pagina principal do site.